varbhat/exatorrent/docs/API.md

 ## Stream Requests

-Some Requests namely `getalltorrents` , `gettorrents` , `gettorrentinfo`  are stream requests .
+Some Requests namely `getalltorrents` , `gettorrents` , `gettorrentinfo`  are stream requests.
 They continuously send data regularly with 5 seconds gap in between.
-This is useful , say for showing progress of Torrent .
-There can be only 1 Stream at a time , so if you request new stream , old stream stops . you can also stop stream by sending request `{"command":"stopstream"}` .
+This is useful , say for showing progress of Torrent.
+There can be only 1 Stream at a time , so if you request new stream , old stream stops. you can also stop stream by sending request `{"command":"stopstream"}`.
 This stops stream if any do exist.

 ## Reference
 Please Read [wshandler](https://github.com/varbhat/exatorrent/blob/main/internal/core/socket.go#L108) to get more details about API